 The Company provides access to short-term and long-term disability benefits for employees working at least 30 hours per week in a non-temporary position.
-Disability leave falls under FMLA requirements and will be run concurrently with FMLA.
+Disability leaves fall under FMLA requirements and will be run concurrently with FMLA.

 If an eligible employee becomes disabled, they should contact Payroll or Human Resources to begin the claim process.
-In some states this benefit is provided by the state and the employee is to contact the state if they become disabled.
-The employee is responsible for communicating with management regarding when the employee will return to work and provide documentation from the healthcare provider.
-No medical details are required nor will be accepted.
+In some states, this benefit is provided by the state, and the employee is to contact the state if they become disabled.
+The employee is responsible for communicating with management regarding when the employee will return to work and providing documentation from the healthcare provider.
+No medical details are required, and they will not be accepted.